Bad Breath and Halitosis Solutions Port Macquarie

 Practice good oral hygiene and techniques

-- Use a dehumidifier during dry weather to prevent the nasal passages and the mouth from drying
+Use a humidifier during dry weather to prevent the nasal passages and the mouth from drying

-- Try to keep the mouth moist.
-Patients suffering from xerostomia should increase their water consumption, particularly during a period of physical exertion, stress, menstrual periods, and pregnancy.
-Chewing sugarless gum can also reduce xerostomia.
+Try to keep the mouth moist.
+Patients suffering from xerostomia (dry mouth) should increase their water consumption, particularly during a period of physical exertion, stress, menstrual periods, and pregnancy.
+Chewing sugarless gum can also reduce dry mouth.

-- Chewing sugarless gum can be used to stimulate saliva flow which in turn buffers the VSCs produced by bacteria.
+Chewing sugarless gum can be used to stimulate saliva flow which in turn neutralises the Volatile Sulphur Compounds produced by bad breath bacteria.